Standard position for surfaces in link complements in arbitrary 3-manifolds: Introduction

 One of the key results in this paper is to show that essential surfaces meeting a knot in meridians can be simultaneously isotoped into normal form without distorting the boundary curves.
 We call this \emph{meridianal form}, defined in \refsec{SBP}.

-Surfaces meeting knots in meridians arise frequently.
 Menasco showed that any closed essential surface embedded in a non-split prime alternating link complement in $S^3$ contains a closed curve isotopic to the link meridian~\cite{Menasco1984}.
-This sometimes is referred to as Meridian Lemma.
-By compressing along a meridianal annulus, it allows to reduce the study of closed essential surfaces to the study of essential surfaces with meridianal boundary.
-A meridian lemma also holds for certain weakly generalized alternating links due to Howie and Purcell~\cite[Lemma~4.9]{HowiePurcell}, and has been announced for virtual alternating links by Wei Lin~\cite{WeiLin}.
+This sometimes is referred to as the Meridian Lemma.
+By compressing along a meridianal annulus, it allows one to reduce the study of closed essential surfaces to the study of essential surfaces with meridianal boundary within the complement of a regular neighborhood of the link, i.e.\ the link exterior.
+A meridian lemma also holds for certain weakly generalized alternating links due to Howie and Purcell~\cite[Lemma~4.9]{HowiePurcell}, and has been announced for weakly generalized alternating links that are also virtual alternating links by Wei Lin~\cite{WeiLin}.
 A meridian lemma holds for other knots, such as algebraic knots~\cite{Ozawa:Algebraic}.
 For knots that satisfy such a lemma, a meridian compression yields a surface that can be put into meridianal form.
-This was used, for example, in the proof of a polynomial upper bound on the number of closed surfaces in alternating links \cite{HTT1}, and in Lozano and Przytycki work on 3-braid links \cite{LP}.
+This was used, for example, in the proof of a polynomial upper bound on the number of closed surfaces in alternating links by Hass, Thompson and Tsvietkova~\cite{HTT1}, and in Lozano and Przytycki's work on 3-braid links~\cite{LP}.

-Surfaces that meet a knot in a meridian also include meridianal annuli, whose existence implies a knot is not prime, or 4-punctured spheres, which separate a knot into tangles.
-Studying such surfaces in the past led to results that prime alternating links look obviously prime~\cite{Menasco1984}.
-They have allowed the detection and study of alternating tangles~\cite{Thistlethwaite, HTT3}.
-We expect our work here to allow similar detection and study.
+Surfaces that meet a knot exterior in meridians of the knot also include meridianal annuli.
+These are essential annuli with both boundary components forming meridians of the knot.